adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/ad-group.md

 **Delete:** Read-only

 ### <a name="searchbid"></a>Search Bid
-The default bid to use when the user?s query and the ad group?s keywords match by using either a broad, exact, or phrase match comparison.
+The default bid to use when the user's query and the ad group's keywords match by using either a broad, exact, or phrase match comparison.

 The minimum and maximum bid range depends on the account's currency.
 For more information, see [Currencies](~/concepts/currencies.md).

 You can set a search bid if the *Search Network* ad distribution channel is set to *On*.

-Specifying a broad, exact, or phrase match bid at the keyword level overrides the ad group?s search bid value for the corresponding match type.
+Specifying a broad, exact, or phrase match bid at the keyword level overrides the ad group's search bid value for the corresponding match type.

 **Add:** Optional.
 If you do not set a bid, it will be set to the minimum depending on your account's currency.
 **Update:** [!INCLUDE[update_optional_setting_unchanged](../bulk-api/includes/update-optional-setting-unchanged.md)]